The Power, The Glory & The Monkey Time

 10 tracks: 41 minutes

 George Stephen Kelly is based in Detroit and this album is a horn-driven delight with plenty of fine playing and some idiosyncratic original songs alongside two solid covers.
-George wrote the songs, handles all lead vocals and plays guitar throughout with a large cast of Detroit sidemen, including the return to recording of Motor City Josh (Ford) who engineered the sessions and plays some guitar.
-Michael Jenkins also plays guitar, bass duties are split between Alex Lyon and Ryland Kelly (who also contributes piano and guitar to one track), drums between Antonio Johnson and Todd Glass, keys between Kevin Tubbs and Chris Codish.
+George wrote the songs, handles all lead vocals and plays guitar throughout with a large cast of Detroit sidemen, including...
+Michael Jenkins on guitar; bass duties are split between Alex Lyon and Ryland Kelly (who also contributes piano and guitar to one track), drums between Antonio Johnson and Todd Glass, keys between Kevin Tubbs and Chris Codish.
 The horns appear on seven tracks with De’Sean Jones and Marcus Elliot on sax and John Douglas on trumpet.
-Caleb Ford (Josh’s brother) adds backing vocals to one track.

 Opener “My Love’s Enough” has an insistent horn refrain and lyrics that link phrases in a style that to these ears seems to have been influenced by rap.
 However, that is purely in the way that George links words to fit the music which is definitely soulful with a fine trumpet solo from John.
 “Morning After Pill” is a bouncy shuffle with George’s slide work and an excellent horn chart (containing some Duke Ellington references) providing a solid blues in which George declares himself afraid of the central character who has “a licence to kill, she got it registered legally; she’s got the morning after pill, she likes to live dangerously.
 She’s mentally ill, please keep the girl away from me.”
 George shows his gentler side in “My Forever, Your Always” which has a suitably charming horn arrangement to match the romantic sentiments.